 Driving is an everyday necessity for many people.
 Each day, there are millions of vehicles on the road in the United States.
-Unfortunately, automobile accidents are a daily occurrence, but in most cases, the damage to the vehicle and driver are minimal.
+Unfortunately, automobile accidents are a daily occurrence, but in most cases, the damage to the vehicle and driver is minimal.
 However, even minor accidents can result in injuries, many of which do not exhibit symptoms for several hours, or even a few days.
 That is why it is vital for anyone involved in an auto accident to be evaluated by a medical professional: early treatment results in a lower risk of complications and also minimizes potential healthcare-related expenses.

 The most common types of injuries caused by automobile accidents include:

 – Neck Injuries — Whiplash is one of the most common auto accident injuries, and is often the injury most associated with vehicle collisions.
 It is caused by the sudden forward and backward movement of the head and neck and can damage the muscles and ligaments in the neck.
-Symptoms include: pain and stiffness in the neck, shoulder, back, or arm; dizziness; blurred vision; irritability; ringing in the ears (tinnitus); and sleeplessness (insomnia).
+Symptoms include pain and stiffness in the neck, shoulder, back, or arm; dizziness; blurred vision; irritability; ringing in the ears (tinnitus); and sleeplessness (insomnia).

 – Back Injuries — The most common area reported to experience pain after a car accident is the lower back.
 This may be caused by minor sprains and strains to more serious concerns such as fractured vertebrae and herniated discs.
 Whiplash, although most often associated with the neck, can also occur in the lower back.
-Symptoms may include: pain that radiates from the lower back to the arms and legs; numbness or tingling; and muscle weakness.
+Symptoms may include pain that radiates from the lower back to the arms and legs; numbness or tingling; and muscle weakness.

 – Spinal Cord Injuries — The most serious automobile accident injuries usually involve damage to the spinal cord.
 Minimal damage may include bruising or excessive pressure.
 However, permanent impairment can occur if the spinal cord and/or nerves become severed.
-This can result in loss of sensation, impaired reflexes or total or partial paralysis.
+This can result in loss of sensation, impaired reflexes, or total or partial paralysis.

 – Chest Injuries — Other common injuries in an auto accident occur to the chest area.
-Because the driver is positioned behind the steering wheel, they are more susceptible to chest injury.
+Because the driver is positioned behind the steering wheel, they are more susceptible to a chest injury.
 Severe chest injuries may result in broken ribs or collapsed lungs.

 – Shoulder Injuries — The shoulder refers to a region of joints, muscles, tendons and ligaments that can be injured in an automobile accident.
 The shoulder is less stable than other joints because it moves in multiple directions.
-Shoulder injuries may result in limited mobility, range of motion, and muscle, bone, tendon or ligament pain.
+Shoulder injuries may result in limited mobility, range of motion, and muscle, bone, tendon, or ligament pain.

 – Internal Injuries — When an injury occurs on the outside of the body, it is easily detected.
 However, internal injuries can easily go unnoticed and may lead to more serious conditions, especially if left untreated.
 As injuries to organs such as the spleen, kidneys, liver, lungs, bowels or heart can be life-threatening, having a proper assessment by a healthcare practitioner after an auto accident is critical.